JustynaGacek/PiTE_WC/README.md

 Now you successfully installed mine superior version of wc

+and now for serious ... you just need to call wc.py from bash ( of course you can put it in directory that is in your PATH, or create simlink to it, but it is not compulsory to run it)

 ## How to use it?

-Simply type wc -h or wc --help for detailed help page
+Simply call the program with flag -h or --help for detailed help page

 ## Is it for me?